awslabs/aws-sdk-swift/reference/0.x/AWSProton/ProtonClient.md

 ### `createService(input:completion:)`

 Create an AWS Proton service.
 An AWS Proton service is an instantiation of a service template and often includes several service instances and pipeline.
-For more information, see <a href="https:​//docs.aws.amazon.com/proton/latest/adminguide/ag-services.html">Services in the AWS Proton Administrator Guide and <a href="https:​//docs.aws.amazon.com/proton/latest/userguide/ug-service.html">Services in the AWS Proton User Guide.
+For more information, see [Services](https://docs.aws.amazon.com/proton/latest/adminguide/ag-services.html) in the AWS Proton Administrator Guide and [Services](https://docs.aws.amazon.com/proton/latest/userguide/ug-service.html) in the AWS Proton User Guide.

 ``` swift
 public func createService(input: CreateServiceInput, completion: @escaping (ClientRuntime.SdkResult<CreateServiceOutputResponse, CreateServiceOutputError>) -> Void)